cseanburns/semantic_web_development/src/3b1-margins-borders-padding-sizing.md

 ## Content

 We have already discussed the last property: **content**.
-Increasing `font-size` expands the content area, causing the box to grow accordingly.
+For example, increasing `font-size` expands the content area, causing the box to grow accordingly.
 In the following code snippet, I have an `<h1>` element with some simple text:

 ```